Transparency and Tax Evasion: Evidence from the Foreign Account Tax Compliance Act (FATCA)

 62 Pages Posted: 19 Sep 2017 Last revised: 1 Nov 2019

-We examine how increased reporting requirements for U.S. individuals with offshore accounts affect the location of hidden investment assets.
-Specifically, we study investment responses to the Foreign Account Tax Compliance Act (FATCA), which requires foreign financial institutions to provide information to the U.S. government regarding U.S. account holders.
+We examine how U.S. individuals respond to regulation intended to reduce offshore tax evasion.
+Specifically, we study investment responses to the Foreign Account Tax Compliance Act (FATCA), which requires foreign financial institutions to report information to the U.S. government regarding U.S. account holders.
 We first document a $7.8 billion to $15.3 billion decrease in equity foreign portfolio investment to the U.S. from tax haven countries after FATCA implementation, consistent with a decrease in “round-tripping” investment activity attributable to U.S. investors’ offshore tax evasion activities.
-When testing total worldwide investment out of havens post-FATCA, we find a decline of $56.6-$78.0 since 2012.
-Additional tests provide evidence of other important consequences of this regulation, including increased expatriations of U.S. citizens and greater investment in alternative assets not subject to FATCA reporting, such as residential real estate and artwork.
-Our study contributes to both the academic literature on tax evasion and the analysis of similar yet controversial regulation recently implemented by numerous countries around the world.
+When testing total worldwide investment out of financial accounts in havens post-FATCA, we find a decline of $56.6-$78.0 billion.
+We also provide evidence of other important consequences of this regulation, including increased expatriations of U.S. citizens and greater investment in alternative assets not subject to FATCA reporting, such as residential real estate and artwork.
+Our study contributes to both the academic literature on regulation and crime and to the policy analysis of regulation to reduce tax evasion.

 Suggested Citation: Suggested Citation